Towards Efficient Alternating Current Optimal Power Flow Analysis on Graphical Processing Units: State of The Art Methods for Alternating Current Optimal Power Flow Analysis

 Matrices $K_k$ in (\ref{eq:kktlinear}) are sparse symmetric indefinite.
 All $K_k$ have the \textit{same sparsity pattern}, a property that can be exploited by a solver.
 Characteristic for ACOPF is that $K_k$ generated in the analysis are \textit{very sparse with an irregular non-zero pattern} without dense blocks \cite{deAraujo2013}.
+One such example is shown in Figure \ref{fig:sparsity}.

 When the barrier parameter $\mu=0$, the matrix in (\ref{eq:kktlinear}) is singular.
 The continuation algorithm driving $\mu \to 0$ therefore needs to exit when the solution to the augmented system is close enough to the solution of the original system, but before (\ref{eq:kktlinear}) becomes too ill-conditioned.
 Typically, KKT matrices are characterized by \textit{extremely high condition numbers} ($>10^{16}$), which means that solving these systems in a naive way (e.g. without pivoting and equilibration) would result in solutions with error exceeding computer floating point double precision.